 High-frequency trading simulation with Stream Analytics

 The combination of SQL language and JavaScript user-defined functions (UDFs) and user-defined aggregates (UDAs) in Azure Stream Analytics enables users to perform advanced analytics.
-Advanced analytics might include online machine learning training and scoring, as well as stateful process simulation.
+Advanced analytics might include online machine learning training and scoring, and stateful process simulation.
 This article describes how to perform linear regression in an Azure Stream Analytics job that does continuous training and scoring in a high-frequency trading scenario.

 High-frequency trading